Edited by Marc Uzan

 Chapter 13: How can the cost of debt crises be reduced?

+13. How can the cost of debt crises be reduced?
 Jeromin Zettelmeyer1 INTRODUCTION There is a consensus that sovereign debt restructuring is diﬃcult and costly for both creditors and debtors, and that the international ﬁnancial architecture should be reformed in ways that reduce these costs.
 There is less consensus on what such reforms consist of.
 Reform initiatives since the early 1980s have included: creating a statutory regime for resolving sovereign debt crises, promoting the use of collective action clauses and other bond clauses that stipulate what to do in the event of a crisis, improving collective creditor representation, temporary standstills in connection with oﬃcial lending into arrears, creating a code of conduct, and directly stabilizing debt prices through oﬃcial lending or some kind of centralized fund (see Rogoﬀ and Zettelmeyer 2002, for references and a survey).
 Not all of these initiatives are mutually exclusive.
 But they diﬀer greatly, and reﬂect diﬀerent understandings of the nature of the problem.
 This chapter makes the point that how one thinks about reducing the costs of debt crises should depend on why one thinks they are so costly in the ﬁrst place.
 It brieﬂy sketches two schools of thought, and interprets some recent reform proposals in that context.
 It then turns to a particular way of thinking about the costs of debt restructuring that has received less attention so far, but has some interesting implications for the reform program.
-This focuses on the idea that high restructuring costs are a substitute for explicit legal seniority, and that...
+This focuses on the idea that high restructuring...

 You are not authenticated to view the full text of this chapter or article.